EmilioGarzia/Markdown-Easy-Shortcuts/README.md

 ![shortcuts demo](images/bold_italic.gif)

-> ⚠️: If some shortcuts doesn't work, check the `Keyboard Shortcuts` in `Visual Studio Code` and check if there is any conflict for that key combination
+> ⚠️: If any shortcut doesn't work, check the `Keyboard Shortcuts` in `Visual Studio Code` and check if there is any conflict for that key combination

 ## Snippets